 Breckenridge, Colorado

-One of America’s most famous ski resorts, Breckenridge is famous for having one of North America's largest ski areas (you’ll find over 3,000 acres of terrain), high altitude skiing (it’s also got North America’s highest chairlift) and innovative approach – since the resort first opened in 1961 it’s unveiled the world’s first high-speed quad lift and in 1984 became the first major Colorado ski resort to welcome snowboarders.
+One of America’s most famous ski resorts, Breckenridge is famous for having one of North America's largest ski areas, with over 3,000 acres (1,200 hectares) of terrain.
+It’s also high, and proud to claim that it's the home of North America’s highest chairlift. and has consistently innovated.
+In 1984 became the first major Colorado ski resort to welcome snowboarders, and maintains a reputation as a brilliant destination for freestyle lovers to this day.

 Love an impressive stat?
 Breckenridge has five peaks, 187 trails and the highest lift-served terrain in North America.
 Ski here and you’ll quickly find your favourite run, whether it’s the Whale’s Tail, a double black diamond run for thrill-seeking expert skiers, or Ore Bucket run, which is known to hold snow incredibly well.
 Its roller-dotted sections are especially popular with snowboarders and freestyle skiers.

 It's also got a brilliant range of accommodation - you'll find hotels for all budgets alongside condos, cabins, chalets and airbnb rentals.
-One of our favourite properties is the also the newest - the achingly cool Gravity Haus, a boutique-style property where you'll find a Japanese onsen, super-fast wi-fi and a huge trampoline for snowboarders and skiers keen to perfect their freestyle moves during their ski holiday.
+One of our favourite properties is the achingly cool Gravity Haus, a boutique-style property where you'll find a Japanese onsen, super-fast wi-fi and a huge trampoline for snowboarders and skiers keen to perfect their freestyle moves during their ski holiday.

 Read our full Breckenridge ski resort guide to see more.

-A small ski resort which is brilliant for families, Deer Valley ski resort is known for its superb skiing, awesome mountain views and luxury accommodation.
-Head there to explore 2,000 acres of terrain, much of which consists of wide open runs which are perfect for beginners and intermediates.
+A small ski resort which is super-exclusive, but brilliant for families, Deer Valley ski resort is known for its superb skiing, awesome mountain views and luxury accommodation.
+Head there to explore 2,000 acres (800 hectares) of terrain, much of which consists of wide open runs which are perfect for beginners and intermediates.

 Take a look at our full Deer Valley ski resort guide for more info.